Research Areas and Labs

 About

-Our researchers in this area are particularly motivated by bridging the gap between theory and practice, such as non-blockchain digital currencies, social network analysis, smoothed analysis, bilingual learning and post-quantum cryptography.
+Our researchers in this area are particularly motivated by bridging the gap between theory and practice, such as algorithmic design and optimization, cryptography and security, and automated verification and formal methods.

-In addition, we have many strong connections to other fields, including economics and game theory, pure mathematics, applied mathematics and scientific computing, network science, sociology, as well as evolution of concepts, ideas and organisms.
+In addition, we have strong connections to other fields, including economics and game theory, pure mathematics, applied mathematics and scientific computing, network science, and sociology, as well as the evolution of concepts, ideas, and organisms.

 Systems, Databases, Software Engineering, Cyber-Physical Systems, Security